 Banff, Alberta is a soul-stirring place to visit.
 Here, the Canadian Rockies rise sharply to soaring heights and form a dramatic landscape as far as the eye can see.
 If that wasn’t enough, the many high-alpine lakes, including Lake Louise, feature breathtakingly vivid turquoise and blue waters.
 We can keep going.
-Banff is also home to Banff National Park, Canada’s first national park, a UNESCO World Heritage Site.
+Banff is also home to Banff National Park, Canada’s first national park and UNESCO World Heritage Site.
 Plus, in the Banff Lake Louise area, skiers and snowboards can enjoy 8,000-plus acres spread over three resorts accessible on one ticket: Ski Big3.

 With so much to do and see, coming up with a checklist of experiences on your own is tough.
 That’s why we’ve comprised an itinerary featuring top destination highlights for first-time visitors.